 Video analysis of running and/or biking motion

-The services required will be dependent upon your unique situation.
-Following the examination, results will be discussed and a treatment plan or recommendations will be provided.
-Treatment may include specific exercises, manual therapy, footwear advice, bike adjustment recommendations, and consultation regarding running or cycling mechanics and training parameters.
+The services required are dependent upon your unique situation.
+Following the examination, results are discussed and a treatment plan or recommendations are provided.
+Treatment may include specific exercises, manual therapy, footwear advice, bike adjustment recommendations or consultation regarding running or cycling mechanics and training parameters.

 If you do not have an injury-related condition, yet are seeking to prevent injury or enhance your current performance then medical insurance will not cover the costs of these services.
-Costs for one 80 minute appointment that may include history, physical examination, video analysis and exercise recommendations is $150.
+An 80-minute appointment that includes history, physical examination, video analysis and exercise recommendations is $150.

 Call 515-271-1717 for more information or to schedule an appointment.